Mireille Juchau

 Mireille Juchau (born 1969) is an Australian author.

 Early life and education

 Juchau was born in 1969 and was raised in Sydney, New South Wales.
-She is of Jewish heritage.

 She received First Class Honours and the University Medal from the University of Technology, Sydney (UTS) in 1994 for her BA thesis, Tracings: Writing memory and the Holocaust.
 She completed a doctorate in writing and philosophy from the University of Western Sydney in 2000, with her thesis Machines for feeling: Narrating autistic experience.

 Career

-Juchau was the fiction editor of HEAT magazine for some time.
+Juchau was the fiction editor of HEAT magazine from 2009-2011.

-She has been a peer on the Literature Board for the Australia Council for the Arts, a judge for the New South Wales Premier's Literary Awards and has lectured at UTS, University of New South Wales and Western Sydney University.
+She has been a peer on the Literature Board for the Australia Council for the Arts, a judge for the New South Wales Premier's Literary Awards and has lectured at University of Technology, Sydney, University of New South Wales, Macquarie University and Western Sydney University.
+She is an Honorary Affiliate at the Charles Perkins Centre, University of Sydney where she was Writer in Residence in 2017-2018.